 Talent removing the lid from the top well plate and closing the door of the detection and collection chamber.

-SCREEN: To be provided by the authors: UV being turned on for 30 min.
+UV button being pressed on the instrument and being turned on for 30 min.

 Next, remove the air bubble remover from its placement position [1].
-Open the lid and remove the butterfly-shaped screw from the lid [2].
+Unscrew the cap and remove the butterfly-shaped screw from the cap [2].
 Pour 200 milliliters of air bubble removal oil into the air bubble remover [3].
-Secure the lid tightly [4], then fix the air bubble remover upside down in its designated placement [5].
+Secure the cap tightly [4], then fix the air bubble remover upside down in its designated placement [5].

 Talent removing the air bubble remover from its placement position.

-Talent opening the lid of the air bubble remover and removing the butterfly-shaped screw from it.
+Talent screwing the cap of the air bubble remover and removing the butterfly-shaped screw from it.

 Talent pouring air bubble removal oil into the remover.

-Talent securing the lid tightly on the remover.
+Talent securing the cap tightly on the remover.

 Talent fixing the air bubble remover upside down in its placement.